Eros

-In Greek mythology, Eros (/ˈɪərɒs, ˈɛrɒs/, /ˈɛrɒs, ˈɛroʊs/; Ἔρως) is the Greek god of love and sex.
-His Roman counterpart was Cupid ("desire").
-In the earliest account, he is a primordial god, while in later accounts he is described as one of the children of Aphrodite and Ares and, with some of his siblings, was one of the Erotes, a group of winged love gods.
+Eros (/ˈɪərɒs, ˈɛrɒs/, /ˈɛrɒs, ˈɛroʊs/; Ἔρως) is the Greek god of love and sex.
+The Romans referred to him as Cupid or Amor.
+In the earliest account, he is a primordial god, while in later accounts he is the child of Aphrodite.

 He is usually presented as a handsome young man, though in some appearances he is a juvenile boy full of mischief, ever in the company of his mother.
-In both cases, he is winged and carries his signature bow and arrows, which he uses to make both mortals and immortal gods fall in love, usually under the guidance of Aphrodite.
-His role in myths is mostly complementary; he often appears in the presence of Aphrodite and the other love gods and often acts as a catalyst for people to fall in love, but has little unique mythology of his own; the most major exception to that being the myth of Eros and Psyche, the story of how he met and fell in love with his wife.
+In both cases, he is winged and carries his signature bow and arrows, which he uses to make both mortals and immortal gods fall in love, often under the guidance of Aphrodite.
+His role in myths is mostly complementary, and he often appears in the presence of Aphrodite and the other love gods and often acts as a catalyst for people to fall in love, but has little unique mythology of his own; the most major exception being the myth of Eros and Psyche, the story of how he met and fell in love with his wife.

-Eros, or rather his Roman equivalent Cupid, remained popular during the Middle Ages and the Renaissance.
-His iconography and role influenced the depiction of Cupid, in addition to Christian tradition.
-This iteration Eros/Cupid became a major icon and symbol of Valentine's Day.
+Eros and Cupid, are also known, in art tradition, as a Putto (pl.
+Putti).
+The Putto's iconography seemed to have, later, influenced the figure known as a Cherub (pl.
+Cherubim).
+The Putti and the Cherubim can be found throughout the Middle Ages and the Renaissance in Christian art.
+This latter iteration of Eros/Cupid became a major icon and symbol of Valentine's Day.